initialize project

 Although this example includes only one entry in the analysis list, you can add more.
 Each additional entry will appear as a separate tab in the GUI.

-There are three reserved keys for analysis: single_test, config, and run.
+There are three reserved keys for analysis: run, config, and campaign.
 These allow you to specify Jupyter notebooks for different scopes:

-• config: analyzes all test runs for a specific configuration/parameter set.
+• config: analyzes all runs for a specific configuration/parameter set.

-• run: analyzes all tests within a run, covering all configurations and parameter sets.
+• campaign: analyzes all tests within a campaign, covering all configurations and parameter sets.

 You are free to implement the notebooks as needed.
 The only requirement is that each notebook includes the following line: